One World Trade Center: Construction

-In 2009, the Port Authority changed the official name of the building from "Freedom Tower" to "One World Trade Center", stating that this name was the "easiest for people to identify with".
+In 2009, the PANYNJ changed the official name of the building from "Freedom Tower" to "One World Trade Center", stating that this name was the "easiest for people to identify with".
 The "Freedom Tower" name had also been subject to ridicule on programs like Saturday Night Live.
 The name change also served a practical purpose: real estate agents believed that it would be easier to lease space in a building with a traditional street address.
-The change came after board members of the Port Authority voted to sign a 21-year lease deal with Vantone Industrial Co., a Chinese real estate company, which would become the building's first commercial tenant to sign a lease.
+The change came after board members of the PANYNJ voted to sign a 21-year lease deal with Vantone Industrial Co., a Chinese real estate company, which would become the building's first commercial tenant to sign a lease.
 Vantone planned to create the China Center, a trade and cultural facility, covering 191,000 sqft on floors 64 through 69.

 Mass media company Condé Nast became One WTC's anchor tenant in May 2011, leasing 1 e6ft2 and relocating from 4 Times Square.
 While under construction, the tower was specially illuminated on several occasions.
 For example, it was lit in red, white, and blue for Independence Day and the anniversary of the September 11 attacks, and it was illuminated in pink for Breast Cancer Awareness Month.
 The tower's loading dock could not be finished in time to move equipment into the completed building, so five temporary loading bays were added at a cost of millions of dollars.
 The temporary PATH station was not to be removed until its official replacement, the World Trade Center Transportation Hub, was completed, blocking access to the planned loading area.
 Chadbourne & Parke, a Midtown Manhattan-based law firm, was supposed to lease 300000 sqft in January 2012, but the deal was abruptly canceled that March.